konturio/disaster-ninja-fe/src/features/live_sensor/readme.md

 Feature is added to user interface throughout sidebar component.
 For the first activation user will have to accept permissions for sensors.
-After that each sensor will populate `sensorDataAtom` with updated data in given interval.
+After that each sensor will populate `sensorDataAtom` whenever possible.
-`SensorResourceAtom` will follow `sensorDataAtom` updates and will send data in desired interval.
+Meanwhile `collectedPointsAtom` will collect geojson points created from sensor data in a given interval of `ADDING_POINTS_INTERVAL`.
+`SensorResourceAtom` will be triggered to PUT request by `resourceTriggerAtom`, and populate it's payload from `collectedPointsAtom`. `resourceTriggerAtom` will be poked on another interval `REQUESTS_INTERVAL`

-When user decides to stop collecting data, `sensorDataAtom` will call `.resetSensorData()`. `SensorResourceAtom` will not send data after that.
+When user decides to stop collecting data, several cleanups and resets must be called to out feature back into initial state. `SensorResourceAtom` must not send data after that.
 Feature will become inactive.